Go to home page

 When Schools Fail, Accountability Matters.

-School shootings often expose serious institutional failures.
-Our work centers on determining whether schools, districts, colleges, or universities failed to act on known risks, ignored warning signs, or neglected their legal duty to protect students and staff.
-Accountability begins with understanding what went wrong and why it was allowed to happen.
+School shootings frequently reveal significant institutional breakdowns.
+Our work focuses on whether schools, districts, colleges, or universities failed to respond to known risks, overlooked warning signs, or neglected their legal obligation to protect students and staff.
+Accountability starts with a clear understanding of what failed and how those failures were allowed to occur.

-Our team of expert attorneys conducts detailed investigations into school safety practices, threat reporting, disciplinary records, and internal communications.
-We examine whether prior threats were reported, how administrators responded, and whether established safety protocols were followed or disregarded.
-These facts matter when determining whether a school shooting was foreseeable and preventable.
+Our attorneys conduct in-depth investigations into school safety procedures, threat reporting systems, disciplinary histories, and internal communications.
+We assess whether prior warnings were reported, how administrators responded, and whether required safety protocols were followed or ignored.
+These details are critical in determining whether a school shooting was foreseeable and could have been prevented.

-We represent survivors and families with clarity, care and resolve.
-These cases are not about hindsight or policy debates.
-They are about responsibility.
-When institutional negligence contributes to a school shooting, legal accountability is often the only way to uncover the truth, demand answers, and push for meaningful change.
+We represent survivors and families with clarity, care, and resolve.
+These cases are not about hindsight or policy debates—they are about responsibility.
+When institutional negligence contributes to a school shooting, legal accountability is often necessary to uncover the truth, secure answers, and drive meaningful change.

-Accountability after a school shooting is not one-size-fits-all.
-Every case depends on what warning signs existed, what actions were taken, and where institutions failed to protect students and staff.
-Understanding how responsibility is evaluated helps families make informed decisions about next steps.
+Accountability after a school shooting varies from case to case.
+Each situation turns on the warning signs that were present, the steps that were taken, and where institutions failed in their duty to protect students and staff.
+Understanding how responsibility is assessed can help families make informed decisions about what to do next.

 When Can a School Be Held Liable?